 - Developed and deployed radiation detection instruments and analyzed radiation measurements for the intelligence community (2003 – 2006)

 - Developed and tested new methods to infer the properties of special nuclear material by simultaneously analyzing gamma spectroscopy and neutron multiplicity counting measurements (2007 – 2011)

-- Supported first-ever end to end post-detonation improvised nuclear device nuclear forensics exercise, OAK PHOENIX (2009)
+- Served as an gamma spectroscopic analyst in the first-ever beginning-to-end improvised nuclear device post-detonation forensics exercise, OAK PHOENIX (2009)